 If you're a manufacturer planning a new website or a website redesign, here are a few best practices and key website elements to make sure are included in your new site:

-We have written magnum opuses on website SEO for manufacturers, and so have a million other digital marketing experts (see here and Moz, for a complete beginner's guide to SEO), so we won't belabor this point.
+We have written magnum opuses on website SEO for manufacturers, and so have a million other digital marketing experts (see SEO For Industrial Companies and Moz, for a complete beginner's guide to SEO), so we won't belabor this point.